David Wood has a multipotentialite entrepreneurial approach to business. He has developed a small diversified portfolio of business cells.

 My two new Collard & Collard upright piano range is manufactured by the World renowned piano builders Pearl River Piano Group who have historic manufacturing connections with the likes of Yamaha, Steinway, Hallet Davis; and – as of Jan 2016 – are a 90% share ownership of Schimmel Pianos Germany.

-2005 to Present: Educat Music [Founder, CEO and Sole shareholder as this is a division of Promenade Music Limited]
+2005 to Present: Educat Music [Division of Promenade Music Limited]

 Educat is involved in the UK market for the sale of musical instruments and equipment to educational establishments including Teachers, Nursery Schools, Primary Schools, State Secondary Schools, Independent Schools, Church Schools, International Schools, Specialist Music Schools, Private Music Schools, FE Colleges, HE Colleges, Universities and Music Conservatoires.

 2005 to 2007: British Broadcasting Corporation [Pro bono position]